Biden picks North Carolina environmental chief to lead EPA

 President-elect Joe Biden on Thursday offered the leadership of the Environmental Protection Agency to Michael S. Regan, a North Carolina regulator who has made a name pursuing cleanups of industrial toxins and helping low-income and minority communities hit hardest by pollution.
+Biden also plans to nominate New Mexico Rep. Deb Haaland as interior secretary, making her the first Native American to head that agency.

-Biden’s selection of Regan, who leads his state’s environmental agency, was confirmed by two people familiar with the selection process.
+Biden’s pick of Regan, who leads his state’s environmental agency, was confirmed by two people familiar with the selection process, as was his choice of Haaland.
 They were not authorized the discuss the matter publicly before the official announcement and spoke on condition of anonymity.

 Regan became environmental chief in North Carolina in 2017.
 North Carolina Gov. Roy Cooper, who hired Regan then, told The Associated Press this week that Regan was “a consensus builder and a fierce protector of the environment.”

-In North Carolina, Regan led the negotiations that resulted in the clean-up of the Cape Fear River, which has been dangerously contaminated by PFAS industrial compounds from a chemical plant.
+In North Carolina, Regan led the negotiations that resulted in the cleanup of the Cape Fear River, which has been dangerously contaminated by PFAS industrial compounds from a chemical plant.
 He negotiated what North Carolina says was the largest cleanup agreement for toxic coal ash, with Duke Energy.

 Regan also created North Carolina’s Environmental Justice and Equity Advisory Board, to help the low-income and minority communities that suffer disproportionate exposure to harmful pollutants from refineries, factories and freeways.